UrbanInstitute/nccs/about.md

 By providing a rich tapestry of historical and contemporary data, the NCCS empowers stakeholders to gain valuable insights into nonprofit financial health, governance structures, programmatic endeavors, and overall sector trends.
 These insights play a vital role in shaping public policy, philanthropic strategies, and the practices of nonprofit organizations.

+#### Data Quality

+The NCCS serves as the foremost authority for the collection, organization, and dissemination of critical data related to nonprofit entities.
+Leveraging a robust data collection infrastructure and collaboration with regulatory agencies like the Internal Revenue Service (IRS), it meticulously aggregates financial, operational, and governance information on a wide spectrum of nonprofits, thereby facilitating data-driven research and informed decision-making.

 #### Research Excellence

 Committed to fostering evidence-based research, the NCCS conducts and supports a wide array of research initiatives aimed at shedding light on the nonprofit sector's dynamics, challenges, and contributions to society.
 Its research endeavors contribute to a deeper comprehension of nonprofit organizations' role in addressing social, economic, and civic issues.

-#### Data Quality

-The NCCS serves as the foremost authority for the collection, organization, and dissemination of critical data related to nonprofit entities.
-Leveraging a robust data collection infrastructure and collaboration with regulatory agencies like the Internal Revenue Service (IRS), it meticulously aggregates financial, operational, and governance information on a wide spectrum of nonprofits, thereby facilitating data-driven research and informed decision-making.

 #### Resource Hub

 Beyond its data and research functions, the NCCS serves as a central hub for information, resources, and tools designed to support nonprofit organizations in their operations, compliance, and reporting requirements.
 It fosters capacity-building within the sector by offering valuable guidance and assistance.

-#### Collaborative Networks
+#### Collaborative Network

-The NCCS actively engages with a diverse network of partners, including government agencies, foundations, academic institutions, and nonprofit organizations.
+We actively engages with a diverse network of partners, including government agencies, foundations, academic institutions, and nonprofit organizations.
 Collaboration is fundamental to its mission, ensuring that its work remains responsive to the evolving needs of the sector.